Design of Magnetic Lattices with a Quantum-Inspired Evolutionary Optimization Algorithm: Application of Quantum Optimization Algorithm

 \subsection{Quantum-Inspired Evolutionary Optimization Algorithm}

-BQPhy\textregistered optimization solver primarily uses the quantum-inspired evolutionary optimization algorithm.
-QIEO uses traditional HPCs and is developed on the basis of the principles of quantum computing.
+BQPhy QuantumNOW ({Q-NOW\texttrademark}) optimization solver is primarily a population-based metaheuristic algorithm that uses the quantum-inspired evolutionary optimization (QIEO) algorithm.
+QIEO utilizes traditional HPCs and is developed based on the principles of quantum computing.
 It primarily uses concepts such as qubits, quantum gates, superposition, and entanglement to efficiently balance exploration and exploitation.
 Unlike gradient methods, QIEO is a global search algorithm that starts with initial random solutions, each of which mimics a quantum circuit.
-These circuits are being updated with the help of parametric gates based on the heuristics that are used.
-The circuit updation continues until it reaches convergence, i.e., reaches the optimal solution.
-The general workflow of QIEO is as follows: \begin{enumerate} \item Initialize qubit population: All qubits in equal superposition (e.g., 50-50 chance of 0 or 1). \item Sample individuals from qubit states. \item Evaluate the fitness of the individuals sampled. \item Select the best solutions. \item Update qubits using rotation rules for the best solutions. \item Repeat until the stopping condition is met (max generations, fitness threshold, etc.). \end{enumerate}
+These circuits are being updated using parametric gates based on the employed heuristics.
+The circuit update continues until it converges, i.e., reaches the optimal solution.

+{The basic unit of information in a quantum computer is the quantum bit, or qubit.
+Unlike a classical bit that can only be in the states $|0\rangle$ or $|1\rangle$, a qubit can exist in a superposition of both.
+The general state of a qubit is